medcomdk/MedComLandingPage/docs/assets/documents/FHIRValidationGovernance.md

 * The receiver **SHALL** validate all incoming messages before further processing.
 * Receivers **SHALL** accept non-critical warnings but **SHALL** reject messages that violate mandatory constraints and rules.
-* The sender **SHALL** validate received Acknowledgments and ensure that they correctly reference the original message.
-If an Acknowledgement fails validation, the receiver **SHALL** contact the sending system through alternative communication channels to inform them that their acknowledgment messages are not conformant.
+* The sender **SHALL** validate received acknowledgements and ensure that they correctly reference the original message.
+If an Acknowledgement fails validation, the receiver **SHALL** contact the sending system through alternative communication channels to inform them that their acknowledgement messages are not conformant.

 ### 2.2 FHIR Documents - Validation Governance